govau/service-manual/content/service-design-delivery-process/beta-stage/measuring.md

 During public beta you will need to:
 - publish your service dashboard on the Performance Dashboard
-- plan how you’ll maintain your service dashboard and how you’ll add improvements to your metrics and data
+- plan how you will maintain your service dashboard and how you will add improvements to your metrics and data